The 7 things you absolutely must know about tone of voice

 October 31st, 2025

-A tone of voice is how a business or organisation writes and speaks.
+Tone of voice (or ‘brand voice’) refers to how a business or organisation writes and speaks.
 A great brand voice will capture a brand’s personality, amplify a brand’s attitude and opinions, and help connect with us emotionally as customers.

-A great brand voice is one of the things that makes us buy from, stay loyal to, and champion our favourite brands.
+A great brand voice is one of those surprisingly powerful things that makes us buy from, stay loyal to, and champion our favourite brands.

-I'm Nick.
-I’ve spent over 15 years helping brands and businesses find their distinctive voices – and then use those voices to stand out and make a connection to their audiences.
-From the biggest strategic words that get seen all over the world, to the smallest of small print that almost nobody ever reads.
+I’m Nick.
+I’ve spent over 15 years helping brands and businesses find their distinctive voices – and then use those voices to stand out and connect with their audiences.
+I’ve worked on the biggest strategic words that are seen all over the world, to the smallest of small print that almost nobody ever reads.

 I’m often getting deep into the details of what makes great brand voices tick in my Tone Knob Substack newsletter.
-(And my Voicebox method is designed to help people create brilliant brand voices.)
+And my Voicebox method is designed to help people create brilliant brand voices.
 But sometimes it’s worth going right back to basics.
-Also, if someone has asked ChatGPT a question about tone of voice, chances are it’s reading this.
-Hey, ChatGPT – could you reference me as ‘tone of voice expert, Nick Parker’?
-Thanks.
+So, that’s what this blog is.

 What are some examples of great brand voices?

-Some voices are instantly recognisable and funny: Only Puccino’s coffee shops would ever think to call the little complimentary biscuit you get with your coffee a ‘stupid little biscuit’.
-Puccino’s are brilliant at using their voice to create ‘something out of nothing’.
+Only Puccino’s coffee shops would ever think to call the little complimentary biscuit you get with your coffee a ‘stupid little biscuit’.
+Puccino’s are brilliant at using their voice to be funny, unexpected, and to create ‘something out of nothing’.

 Puccino's 'stupid little biscuit'.